 [[0,-1,0],[-1,15,-1],[0,-1,0]]should give you some less aggressive sharpening.

 If the image contains EXIF information about the orientation this information is used to rotate the image.
 This feature is useful if you upload images directly from the camera.
 Don’t forget to clear the cache and sync the database if you change this option.

 Use IPTC data

-By default this option is enabled.
+This option is enabled by default.
 If you add images to Event Gallery which contain IPTC data, some fields are populated automatially.
-If you don't want this feature set this option to No.
+If you don’t want this feature set this option to No.